bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 weight: 310
 ---

-Hugo’s attributes are just HTML attributes, which get injected into the rendered result.
+Hugo’s attributes are plain HTML attributes, which are injected from the Markdown content into the rendered result.
 {.p-first} <!--more-->

-Attributes are available for all kinds of _blocks_, for _headings_ and for _fenced code blocks_.
-We can allow them for blocks and headings in the configuration section for the _Goldmark_ parser, where the parameter `title` relates to all heading levels.
+Attributes are available for all kinds of **blocks**, for **headings** and for **fenced code blocks**.
+We can allow them for blocks and headings in the configuration section for the Goldmark parser, where the parameter {$title} relates to all heading levels.
 They are by default disabled for blocks and enabled for headings.
 They are [all enabled]({{< relref "markup#19" >}}) for this documentation.

 ## Syntax

-Attributes are enclosed in curly braces `{ }` and one pair of braces takes the set of all necessary attributes separated by a space.
+Attributes are enclosed in curly braces `{ }` and one pair of braces can take a set of attributes separated by a space.

 ### Placement
 Depending on the kind of element, attribute sets are attached differently: